jaybarot2808/mini-projects/README.md

-This repository contains my miniprojects in which i used HTML,CSS and JavaScript
+This repository contains my miniprojects in which i have used HTML,CSS and JavaScript.